Vinyl-Finance/vinylfinance-docs/docs/guides/profit-strategies.md

 Step 3: Stake your earned TRACKS in the Studio to earn VINYL.
 Take a 10% portion of your VINYL and TRACKS rewards as profit (optional).

-Step 4: Create an LP with your TRACKS and earned VINYL from the Studio to form VINYL-TRACKS LP tokens. or create more VINYL-FTM LP tokens.
+Step 4: Create an LP with your TRACKS and earned VINYL from the Studio to form VINYL-TRACKS LP tokens or create more VINYL-FTM LP tokens.

 Step 5: Compound your VINYL-TRACKS LP or VINYL-TRACKS LP in the Club's reward pool.